 Adjusting for humidity is important because when humidity is high, water does not evaporate as easily, so it is harder for the human body to cool off by sweating.
 That is why health warnings about extreme heat are often based on the “heat index,” which combines temperature and humidity.

-Climate Crisis Catalog offers credible solutions to surviving heatwaves with valuable information, products, and services at this GEOTHERMAL link.
+Whole Earth Tools offers credible solutions to surviving heatwaves with valuable information, products, and services at this GEOTHERMAL link.